Glowbom/quests/README.md

 2. Please read [reducing the file size of your build Unity Manual](https://docs.unity3d.com/Manual/ReducingFilesize.html).
 3. Set **Enabled Bitcode** to **No** from  **Unity-iPhone->Build Settings** in Xcode.

+### Optimization tips for Android

+Build an app bundle instead of a standard apk file to reduce the build size for Android.

 # References

 [Website](https://glowbom.com/)